MEP 14. Query Algebra

 Group plan and types

 group by k1, ..., kn into g.
-Inside the rest of the query, g has type group<K, T> where K is the key tuple and T is the source row type.
+Inside the rest of the query, g has type group<K, T> where K is the key (single key for one expression, pair_string for two strings, any otherwise today) and T is the source row type.
 Aggregates over g are typed:

 The group plan builder lives at types/query_plan_builder.go and emits a structured plan that the runtime consumes.
 The plan is also golden-tested under tests/queryplan/.